Cryptaur Price Reaches $0.0001 on Exchanges (CPT)

-Cryptaur (CURRENCY:CPT) traded up 19.3% against the US dollar during the 24-hour period ending at 21:00 PM ET on January 22nd.
-Cryptaur has a total market cap of $1.03 million and $17.00 worth of Cryptaur was traded on exchanges in the last day.
-One Cryptaur token can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Over the last seven days, Cryptaur has traded 15.6% lower against the US dollar.
+Cryptaur (CURRENCY:CPT) traded 1.2% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on January 26th.
+One Cryptaur token can currently be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
+Cryptaur has a market capitalization of $1.01 million and approximately $818.00 worth of Cryptaur was traded on exchanges in the last 24 hours.
+In the last week, Cryptaur has traded 11.5% lower against the US dollar.

 About Cryptaur